newman8r/dna-site-extension/dna_site_import.md

 ## User Flow

-1) Upload CSV in the popup.
+1) Open the Side Panel and upload the GEDmatch one‑to‑many CSV.
+2) Optionally upload the one‑to‑one segments CSV and click “Parse Segments CSV”.
-2) Extension parses rows into `profiles[]`.
-Filter to those with a `GED WikiTree` link.
+3) Click “Parse CSV”.
+The extension parses rows into `profiles[]` and filters to those with GEDmatch tree links.
-3) For each profile, the user clicks “Open Next” in popup:
-   - Background opens a new tab (or focuses existing) to the profile’s `GED WikiTree` URL.
-   - The user navigates as needed to reach the ASCII pedigree page.
-4) On the pedigree page, user clicks the in‑page floating “Capture Tree” button:
-   - Content script extracts the `<pre>` ASCII chart plus metadata (page URL, visible person anchor if determinable).
-   - The capture is saved to `captures[]` under the active profile.
-5) If the page exposes ancestor expansion links (e.g., “more ancestors”/segment pages), the user may follow one and click “Capture Subtree”.
-The content script:
-   - Extracts the subtree ASCII block and attempts to identify the overlap person with the prior capture (anchor individual).
-   - Records `subtree { overlap: <anchorName/anchorHref>, ascii, url }`.
-6) Repeat for more profiles.
-7) Export: Popup bundles CSV metadata + profiles + captures + subtrees into a single JSON file.
-8) Import in backend ATLAS: create an “External Trees” library entry and run overlap detection and merge planning.
+4) For each profile, click “Open Next” (or click a specific Open button).
+The content script auto‑navigates from list/individual pages to the pedigree chart.
+   - Alternatively, use “Get All (auto)” for the focused kit or “Get All (auto) across CSV” to iterate kits end‑to‑end.
+5) On the pedigree chart, click “Capture Tree” (in the Side Panel).
+The panel extracts the `<pre>` ASCII chart via `chrome.scripting`, builds families (V9), and stores the capture for the kit.
+6) Use “Get All Trees (auto)” to capture every pedigree detected for the focused kit (when a list page enumerates multiple individuals/trees).
+7) When done, download outputs:
+   - Per‑kit GEDCOM via “Download GEDCOM”, or all kits via “Download All GEDCOMs (zip)”.
+   - Optional “floating individuals” GEDCOM: include matches with no captured tree, filtered by cM thresholds, with DNA/kit metadata.
+   - JSON session export is also available.
+8) Import the GEDCOMs or JSON into ATLAS to analyze overlaps and plan merges.

 ---